valmirt/Programming-language-cafe/README.md

-# The Programmming Language Café
+# The Programming Language Café
 Originally developed as a college work, Café is a small programming language that compiles into Lua.
 Café has a simple and very good syntax to learn the fundamentals of structured programming.

 ## Running the project (Linux only)